- Why are certain neighborhoods 5 to 20 degrees hotter than other neighborhoods in the same city?

 - Expand their understanding of racism to be a structural issue beyond individual acts or biases

-A cohort-based program focused on the intersection of race and racism with engineering, technology, and innovation spanning academic year 2021-2022.
+A cohort-based program focused on the intersection of race and racism with engineering, technology, and innovation that runs from December 2021 to May 2022.
 It consists of three elements:

 Goal: Build common language and understanding of structural racism to work for change

-- Phase 1 (2 days) - shows how institutions, systems, and culture produce unjust and inequitable outcomes; helps participants recognize historical and root causes of disparities
+- Phase 1 (December 9 and 10, 2021 from 9 am to 5 pm each day) - shows how institutions, systems, and culture produce unjust and inequitable outcomes; helps participants recognize historical and root causes of disparities

 - Note: The learnings from the above workshops are foundational to the program.
 If a participant is unable to attend when these workshops are brought to Princeton, they may alternatively pay to attend these workshops when offered to the public within the relevant time frame.